AhmedOzdogan/ozdogan-portfolio/README.md

 ## 📅 SchedEye ([www.schedeye.com](https://www.schedeye.com))

-**SchedEye** is a modern, mobile-friendly web app for freelance teachers and small institutes.
+**SchedEye** is a modern, mobile-friendly web app for freelance teachers and small institutes, built with **Flask** (Python), **Bootstrap 5**, and a **MySQL** server backend.
+Designed for seamless online access from any device, SchedEye enables users to manage schedules, lessons, and earnings securely in real time.
+Its responsive interface ensures an optimal experience on both desktop and mobile, making it easy to organize teaching workflows wherever you are.

 **Features:**